On the Running Time of Hypergraph Bootstrap Percolation: Getting the Beachball Rolling

-By Lemma~\ref{lem:augbb}, every augmented beachball in the chain is $K_4^3$-civilised, and the corresponding trajectory implies that the hyperedge $\left\{v_{-i},v_{1-i},u_i\right\}$ is contained in the unique $K_4^3$ that is susceptible to $B'\left(v_{-i},v_{1-i},\dots,v_{n-1-i},u_i,u_{i+1}\right)$.
 So we see that, for any $i\geq1$, the first hyperedge in $S_i$ that becomes infected does so due to a susceptible copy of $K_4^3$ with precisely one vertex outside of $S_i$ (since it cannot be contained entirely inside $S_i$); until such a copy appears, no additional hyperedges in $S_i$ become infected.
+Note that this statement is not true for $i=0$, as the first hyperedge in $S_0$ becomes infected due to a susceptible copy of $K_4^3$ contained within $S_0$.